tzurp/performance-total/README.md

 <h3>performanceResultsFileName</h3>

-You can change the default results file name (`performance-results`).
+You can set the default results file name (`performance-results`).
-The results file normally overites an existing file.
-You can add a timestamp to the file name to keep the results history.
+A newly created results file normally overwrites the old file.
+If you want to keep old files, it is recommended to add a timestamp to the file name.
 For example:

 ```
 ...